andr-ew/ndls/README.md

     - hold reverse, and release
     - softcut will glide down to rate 0, then glide back up in the other direction, based on the amount of time you were holding down the key.

-### loop

-toggle looping on or off. disable for one-shot playback, triggered by the **preset** keys. turn ndls into a sampler!

 ### buffer

 select which audio buffer (1-4) to record & play back from. multiple tracks can share the same buffer, for multi-octave polyphonic looping & decoupled record & play head delay systems. lots of possibilities!